praveen11665/solidityCodeDeployer/README.md

 ### ☄️ What's next?

-1. Building FVM-AI-Deploy like contract as a service platform.
-User can get varity on contracts code in a sec and deploy those contracts in a mins.
+1. Building FVM-AI-Deploy like **contract as a service platform that support varity of contracts under different category**.

 2. AI model keep improve to support different kind of contracts model.